 Schematic diagrams show the different parts of a circuit in skeleton form.
 Pictures show the apparatus as it actually appears in the station or laboratory.
-A little study of the symbols used in schematic diagrams will be helpful in understanding the circuits that appear in QST and in most radio books.
+A little study of the symbols used in schematic diagrams will be helpful in understandby reference to the illustration on this page.
+Most of the diagrams shown are plainly labelled or worded so that it is only necessary to know the ing the circuits that appear in QST and in most radio books.
 The diagrams are easy to understand once we have rubbed shoulders with some real apparatus and read about it.
 Schematic diagrams are used in all electrical work because they save so much space and time when discussing the various circuits.
 Photographs of apparatus show the actual arrangement used better, but the wiring is not as clear as in the schematic diagrams.
 In building most apparatus a schematic diagram and a photograph will make everything clear.
-It is suggested that the beginner carefully compare a is shown reprinted from QST with some explanation of what it means.
-It shows roughly what may be expected of different frequencies or the corresponding wavelengths in radio communication.
+It is suggested that the beginner carefully compare a few picture and schematic diagrams if not entirely familiar with the latter.